HSBC reveals £1.2bn boost from SVB UK rescue deal as profits soar

 “We want to keep it with a separate identity,” Mr Quinn said.

-The group’s shares lifted 5% in early trading on Monday as it also delivered its first dividend to shareholders since before the pandemic in 2019, as well as a share buy-back of up to two billion US dollars (£1.6 billion).
+The group’s shares lifted 5 per cent in early trading on Monday as it also delivered its first dividend to shareholders since before the pandemic in 2019, as well as a share buy-back of up to £1.6bn.

 Mr Quinn said: “Our strong first quarter performance provides further evidence that our strategy is working.”

-Revenue soared by 64% to 20.2 billion dollars (£16.2 billion) compared to the same period 12 months ago, with the company crediting the rise to higher net interest income due to rate rises across the globe.
+Revenue soared by 64 per cent to £16.2bn compared to the same period 12 months ago, with the company crediting the rise to higher net interest income due to rate rises across the globe.

 But the figures also come amid intensifying pressure from its top shareholder to split the bank.

-Chinese investor Ping An Asset Management, which owns an 8% stake in HSBC, has been in a long-running spat with the banking giant over calls for an Asia-headquartered spin-off.
+Chinese investor Ping An Asset Management, which owns an 8 per cent stake in HSBC, has been in a long-running spat with the banking giant over calls for an Asia-headquartered spin-off.

 Mr Quinn said the bank and Ping An had a “difference of opinion” over the structure of the bank.